japhetobsioma/flutter-playground/theme_state/README.md

 # theme_state

-A Flutter application that will change its theme dynamically.
+A Flutter application that can change its themes dynamically using Riverpod and Shared preferences.

 ## APK